Facebook logo

 • Calling your dentist as soon as you notice common gum disease symptoms (bleeding gums, loose teeth, dental sensitivity, etc.)

 Taking good care of your gums can not only promote a healthier, happier smile, but also preserve your general wellness.
-So maintain good oral hygiene habits, and don’t hesitate to talk to your dentist if you need some extra advice!
+So every time you brush, remember you’re doing more than just freshening up your breath!

 About the Author

 Dr. Patrick Crowley makes it a point to stay up to date with the latest dental research.
 As a lifelong learner himself, he firmly believes knowledge has the power to help his patients lead healthier, happier lives.
-If you have questions or concerns about the connection between gum disease and respiratory issues, Dr. Crowley will listen attentively and make sure your dental needs are taken care of!
+If you notice signs of gum disease, visit Dr. Crowley – he’ll take care of your smile and give you personalized advice for maintaining good oral health.
 To schedule an appointment, contact his office at 405-751-5515 or submit your request online.

 No Comments